-New Hampshire’s Court System is made up of a Supreme Court, Superior Courts, District Courts and then a Family Court Division and Probate Court Division of the Circuit Courts.
+The state'sv Court System is made up of The New Hampshire Supreme Court, Superior Courts, District Courts and then a Family Court Division and Probate Court Division of the Circuit Courts.
 The Supreme Court is the highest court in the state.
 The Court of Appeals is the intermediate appellate court.
 Superior Courts are the only jury trial courts for the state, and they handle criminal, civil, and domestic relations cases.

 The Supreme Court has a Chief Justice and four Associate Justices.
 They are selected by the Governor of the state and then confirmed by the Executive Council.
 They serve lifetime terms but must retire at age 70.
 NH court system dates back to 1776 in colonial New England.

 The entire judiciary branch is supported by the Administrative Office of the Courts (AOC) in a variety of ways including accounting, grants, administrative responsibilities, personnel, technology, and auditing.

 New Hampshire’s judicial branch’s mission is “To preserve the rule of law and protect the rights and liberties guaranteed by the United States and NH Constitutions, the courts will provide accessible, prompt, and efficient forums for the fair and independent administration of justice, with respect for the dignity of all we serve.”

-New Hampshire provides public access to most court records and case files.
+New Hampshire provides public access to most public records and case files.
 Along with a case management system online, they also have paper records at each courthouse.
 Courthouses keep a copy of records for two years for criminal cases and one for civil cases, and then they go into archives.
 Archived records are kept only for fifteen years before being destroyed.
 Any sealed records will not be available to the general public, or the media and someone must obtain a court order if they wish to view a sealed file.
-The federal government also demands that private information be removed from case files that are open to the public.
+The United States federal government also demands that private information be removed from case files that are open to the public.